Gender Identity, Pronouns and Sexuality

-Since February 2016 I have worked in partnership with the Lesbian, Gay, Bisexual and Trans foundation (LGBT foundation) to provide award-winning Voice and communication workshops for trans and gender non-binary individuals.
-The aim of these workshops is provide evidence-based information to Trans people wishing to change their communication.
+From February 2016 to February 2020 I worked in partnership with the Lesbian, Gay, Bisexual and Trans foundation (LGBT foundation) to provide award-winning Voice and communication workshops for trans and gender non-binary individuals.
+The aim of these workshops was to provide evidence-based information to trans people wishing to change their communication.
 This may involve changing the voice pitch (frequency), resonance, articulation style, use of language and non-verbal communication (also known as 'body language').
-The workshops provide information on safe changes, as some non-professional online advice may risk damage to the vocal folds.
+The workshops provided information on safe changes, as some non-professional online advice may risk damage to the vocal folds.

-The workshops are typically delivered as intensive weekend group events at the LGBT foundation in Manchester's Gay Village and involve student speech and language therapists currently studying on the BSc (Hons) Speech and Language Therapy degree programme at The University of Manchester.
+The workshops were typically delivered as intensive weekend group events at the LGBT Foundation in Manchester's Gay Village and involved student speech and language therapists studying on the BSc (Hons) Speech and Language Therapy degree programme at The University of Manchester.
 We have also welcomed student volunteers from Manchester Metropolitan University, Sheffield University, Leeds University and De Montford University.
-This involvement encourages students to feel confident supporting people from the Trans community.
+This involvement encouraged students to feel confident supporting people from the Trans community.